neuralpain/pigmentpedia/0.3.0/src/show-tree.typ

+/*
+  File: show-tree.typ
+  Author: neuralpain
+  Date Modified: 2025-01-06

+  Description: Display Pigmentpedia ASCII tree.
+*/

+/// Display the structure of `pigmentpedia` in ASCII.
+///
+/// -> content
 #let show-pigmentpedia-tree() = {
   set page(
     columns: 2,
-    margin: (top: 1in, bottom: 0.5in),
+    margin: (top: 20mm, bottom: 12mm, x: 25mm),
-    height: 13in,
+    height: 12in,
-    width: 8in,
+    width: 8.5in,
-    header: align(center)[#raw("pigmentpedia displayed as ASCII tree") \ \ ],
+    header: align(center)[`pigmentpedia ASCII tree` \ ],
+    footer: align(center)[#text(9pt, `https://typst.app/universe/package/pigmentpedia`)],
   )
+  set text(12.5pt, black)
+  v(5mm)

-  raw("Below is a flat ASCII tree type representation of the dictionary structure of pigmentpedia.
+  raw("This is a flat ASCII tree representation of the structure of pigmentpedia.

-If a group contains a \".\", it means that some or all pigments can be accessed at the base level of the pigment group.
+If a top-level group contains a \".\", it means that some or all pigments can be accessed at the base level of the pigment group.

 CSS
 └── .

 Pantone
+├── C
-├── .
+│   ├── .
-├── Process
-├── Gray
+│   ├── Gray
-└── Grey
+│   └── Grey

-Pantone-C
-├── .
+├── CP
-├── Gray
+├── PMS
-└── Grey

-Pantone-CP
-└── .

-Pantone-U
-└── .

-Pantone-UP
-└── .

-Pantone-XGC
-└── .

-Pantone-PMS
-├── .
+│   ├── .
-├── Process
+│   ├── Process
-├── Hexachrome
+│   ├── Hexachrome
-├── Gray
+│   ├── Gray
-├── Grey
+│   ├── Grey
-├── Metallic
+│   ├── Metallic
-├── Pastel
+│   ├── Pastel
-└── SkinTone
+│   └── SkinTone
+├── U
+├── UP
+└── XGC

 DIC
 ├── CG-Vol1